440 Huntington Avenue

 Boston, MA 02115-5000

-- MS in Computer Science, University of Los Andes – Bogotá, Colombia
+- MS in Computer Science, University of Los Andes, Colombia

-- BS in Computer Science, University of Los Andes – Bogotá, Colombia
+- BS in Computer Science, University of Los Andes, Colombia

 What are the specifics of your educational background?

-My educational background is a hybrid between Computer Science (Software development) and Human Computer Interaction.
-My undergraduate degree as well as my first master’s degree were primarily on software development for Robotics applications (Path Planning) and Computer Graphics.
-Later I developed a strong interest in User Interfaces since that was an area that never learned in school and it was totally neglected in the industry.
-The result of such interest landed me in the US where I pursued the Master’s in HCI and later the Ph.D. in CS with focus in HCI.
+My educational background is a hybrid between computer science with a focus in software development, and human-computer interaction.
+My undergraduate, as well as my first master’s degree were primarily on software development for robotics applications, specifically path planning and computer graphics.
+Later I developed a strong interest in user interfaces since that was an area that never taught in school and was totally neglected in the industry.
+The result of such interest landed me in the United States where I pursued my master’s in human-computer interaction and later my Ph.D. in Computer Science with focus in HCI.

 What courses/subjects do you teach?